Rover SD1: Vitesse

+The SD1 twin-plenum Vitesse was produced as a homologation special to aid the model's performance for the 1986 European Touring Car Championship season, and featured a new twin, side-entry throttle plenum fuel injection system.
+Although Rover quoted no power increase in their brochures, power output was actually increased to somewhere between 210 and 220 brake horse power as reported in the motoring press at the time.
+However, Rover didn't officially disclose the power increase as they couldn't afford to re-homologate the engine for their touring car racing programme.
+Production ended early during August 1986.
+Of a planned production run of 500 cars, somewhere between 200 and 250 are known to have been produced.

+End of production

-The SD1 continued until the launch of its successor, the Rover 800 Series, in July 1986. the third product of the British Leyland/Austin Rover venture with Honda, which had been in development since 1981 as "Project XX" and also formed the basis of the Honda Legend.
+The SD1 continued until the launch of its successor, the Rover 800 Series, in July 1986, the third product of the British Leyland/Austin Rover venture with Honda, which had been in development since 1981 as "Project XX" and also formed the basis of the Honda Legend.

 Despite production ending in 1986, stocks of new SD1s remained available well into 1987, with the latest civilian spec examples were registered under the "E" registration prefix, with some stockpiled police specifications being registered even later, the fastback version of the 800 arrived in 1988.
 The Rover V8 engine remained in volume production and continued to be used in Land Rover products until 2003.

 List of model names

 The car was never marketed as the "SD1".
 The models produced (throughout the life of the range, not all at once) were usually named according to their engine size.